humailhasankhan/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Line 4 is assigning a new value to x inside a function but the function has not been called.
+Therefore, x remains at same value it has on line 1 in global scope.

 ## Question 2

 Take a look at the following code: